 - Racing heartbeat

 If you’re struggling to differentiate between a panic attack vs. an anxiety attack, you’re not alone.
 People often conflate the two for a good reason.
 Panic and anxiety share many emotional and physical symptoms, and someone can be suffering from both at the same time.
-But whereas anxiety is more anticipatory and gradual, panic attacks are an abrupt symptom or culmination of anxiety that manifest much more intensely and suddenly, almost out of the blue.
+But whereas anxiety is more anticipatory and gradual, panic attacks are an abrupt symptom or culmination of anxiety that manifests much more intensely and suddenly, almost out of the blue.
 Panic strikes with an overwhelming sense of fear.

 Common symptoms of panic attacks are: